705.01 Language in Examining Attorney’s Letter

 The examining attorney must indicate the status of the application at the beginning of each letter.

-In first actions, this may be done by stating that the examining attorney has reviewed the application and made the determinations that follow, or by using language such as “Upon examination of this application....”
-The examining attorney must acknowledge any document received before the first action by identifying the document and the date of its receipt.
+In first actions, this may be done by stating that the examining attorney has reviewed the application and made the determinations that follow, or by using language such as "Upon examination of this application...."
+The examining attorney must acknowledge any voluntary amendment or other document received before the first action by identifying the document and the date of its receipt.

 Refusals to register should be couched in the statutory language of the section of the Trademark Act that is the basis of the refusal, and the examining attorney must cite the appropriate section of the Act.
 For example, registration of a trademark should not be refused "because it is a surname," but "because it consists of matter that is primarily merely a surname under §2(e)(4) of the Trademark Act."